bt3gl/building_blog/content/dns_stuff.md

 ## Reverse DNS

-Works identically, but has a record of type of PTR (and special way of formatting the IP address backwards).
+Works identically, but has a record of the type of PTR (and particular way of formatting the IP address backward).

 How frequently is it trusted?